Woberegger/DatabaseSecurity/scripts/04/04d_modsecurity_with_apache.md

 sed -i 's/SecRuleEngine DetectionOnly/SecRuleEngine On/' /etc/modsecurity/modsecurity.conf
 # finally restart again to be on save side, that all is considered
 systemctl restart apache2
+# if later you want to disable that again, you can call
+#a2dismod security2
+#systemctl restart apache2